 Surgical management and outcomes of acute limb ischaemia at 2 referral hospitals in Addis Ababa, Ethiopia: A 3-month prospective study

-Background: We sought to evaluate risk factors and outcomes for patients undergoing surgical treatment of acute limb ischemia (ALI) in Ethiopia.
+Background: We sought to evaluate risk factors and outcomes for patients undergoing surgical procedures for treatment of acute limb ischaemia (ALI) in Ethiopia.

-Methods: We conducted a hospital-based prospective cohort study of consecutive patients undergoing surgical treatment for ALI at Tikur Anbessa Specialized Hospital (TASH) and Teklehaimanot General Hospitals in Addis Ababa, Ethiopia from January 1, 2018, to December 31, 2018.
-Diagnosis of ALI was made using a combination of clinical imaging by Doppler ultrasound or CT-angiography and intraoperative findings.
-Patients were followed up for 3 months postoperatively.
-Logistic regression modelling was conducted to assess the association of sociodemographic and clinical variables with amputation, postoperative complications, and mortality.
+Methods: We conducted a hospital-based prospective cohort study of consecutive patients undergoing surgical treatment for ALI at Tikur Anbessa Specialized Hospital and Teklehaimanot General Hospital in Addis Ababa, Ethiopia from 1 January through 31 December 2018.
+ALI diagnoses were made using Doppler ultrasound or computed tomography angiography and intraoperative findings.
+Patients were followed for 3 months postoperatively.
+Logistic regression modelling was conducted to assess the associations of sociodemographic and clinical variables with amputation, postoperative complications, and mortality.

 Conclusions: High rates of amputation and postoperative complications occurred among patients surgically treated for ALI at 2 tertiary hospitals in Addis Ababa, Ethiopia.
-Timely detection of ALI and treatment of comorbidities are essential to improve outcomes in surgically treated ALI in this setting.
+Timely detection of ALI and treatment of comorbidities are essential for improving outcomes for patients with surgically treated ALI in this setting.